typeworld/typeworld/Lib/typeWorld/api/README.md

 #### backgroundColor

-Six-digit RRGGBB hex color value (without leading "#") for publisher’s preferred background color
+Six-digit RRGGBB hex color value (without leading "#") for publisher’s preferred background color.
+This is meant to go as a background color to the logo at [APIRoot.logo](#class_APIRoot_attribute_logo)

 Type: Str<br />
 Required: False<br />